twisted/twisted/docs/core/howto/defer.rst

 Although cancellation indicates the calling API's *desire* for the underlying operation to be stopped, the underlying operation cannot necessarily react immediately.
-Even in this very simple example, there is already one thing that might not be interruptable: platform-native name resolution blocks, and therefore needs to be executed in a thread; the connection operation can't be cancelled if it's stuck waiting for a name to be resolved in this manner.
+Even in this very simple example, there is already one thing that might not be interruptible: platform-native name resolution blocks, and therefore needs to be executed in a thread; the connection operation can't be cancelled if it's stuck waiting for a name to be resolved in this manner.
 So, the Deferred that you are cancelling may not callback or errback right away.